 - Is the letter a form letter?

 - No!
-The committee requires the student to submit supporting materials such as a resume or CV, personal statement, exam scores, and transcripts.
-We do this so we can write a specific letter highlighting the strengths and characteristics the student has that make him/her qualified for the program.
-Every letter is tailored to describe and endorse the specific student.
+Students are required to submit supporting materials such as a resume or CV, personal statement, exam scores, and transcripts.
+This allows the committee to write a personalized letter highlighting the strengths and characteristics that make him/her qualified for the program.

 - What is the process for writing the letter?